twobob/MapMagic2Scripts/README.md

 ##  **_Controls_**  **SPLINE** (Needs Den.Tools.Spline addon)

-Subdivide - Utility control to increase segment count in input splines by multiplier to output
+Subdivide - Utility control to increase segment count in input splines by factor to output

 WigglerMini - adds a set of random offsets into an input set of splines

 Bendy - (created To follow Wiggler) - or other inputted splines.
-Accentuates EXISTING bezier, however if there is no Tangent data to accentuate it won't add Tangent itself. in addition to this tangent pass "Bendy" also adds "Wiggly" straight details pass.
+Accentuates Tamngent.
+Increases segment count by factor.

 Clamp - Utility to ensure splines are indeed clamped to the Active or Full Area - or not at all.